Quick Links

 Children continue to develop their history learning by investigating the Great Fire of London.
 They will learn about where and why the fire began and the effects on the city of London.
 They will understand that the reason we know about the effects of the fire is from artefacts such as Samuel Pepys' diaries.

 They build on their knowledge of the past when they study the lives of Florence Nightingale and Mary Seacole.
-They understand the impact of these women's lives on nurding practices today.
+They understand the impact of these women's lives on nursing practices today.
+They dig further into the past learning about the Norman Conquest and the affect on England.
 They begin to look at historical sources as evidence from the past.

 Key Stage 2